Skip to main content

 Dependency versioning

-See Dependency automation for the full trust-tier, scheduling, automerge, and version-pinning policy — including which action sources ride @main, which take SemVer tags, and which are SHA-pinned.
+See Dependency automation for the full trust-tier, scheduling, automerge, and version-pinning policy — including which action sources ride @main and which are SHA-pinned.

 Scanner posture for self-references